Fitoussi/geo-my-wp/readme.txt

 = 2.1 =

-* Fix : Removed textarea type xprofile field when choosing the profile fields in the search form
+* Fix : Removed textarea type Xprofile field when choosing the profile fields in the search form
-* Fix : Removed special characters from xprofile fields name in the search forms which caused issues with urls
+* Fix : Removed special characters from Xprofile fields name in the search forms which caused issues with urls
 * Fix : Add member count for buddypress results page
 * map-icon folder was removed
 * removed filter gmw_pt_query_meta_args which filters meta_args before wp_query and added gmw_pt_query_args filter instead which let modify the entire wp_query args